 Hayao Miyazaki's animated fantasy leads Chinese box office

-The Oscar-winning film raked in 144.12 million yuan (about 20.31 million U.S. dollars) on the third day of its theatrical run on the Chinese mainland.
+The Oscar-winning film raked in 74.83 million yuan (about 10.55 million U.S. dollars) on the fourth day of its theatrical run on the Chinese mainland.

-It was followed by animated film "Kung Fu Panda 4" with a daily box office revenue of about 19.52 million yuan.
+It was followed by animated film "Kung Fu Panda 4" with a daily box office revenue of 12.82 million yuan.

-The Chinese mainland's box office revenue on Friday totaled nearly 313 million yuan.
+The Chinese mainland's box office revenue on Saturday totaled 176.18 million yuan.

 Photos